ietf-wg-acme/acme/draft-ietf-acme-acme.md

 attacker's choosing.
 There are a few different mitigations that ACME servers can apply:

-* Checking the DNSSEC status of DNS records used in ACME validation (for zones that are DNSSEC-enabled)
+* Always querying the DNS using a DNSSEC-validating resolver (enhancing security for zones that are DNSSEC-enabled)
 * Querying the DNS from multiple vantage points to address local attackers
 * Applying mitigations against DNS off-path attackers, e.g., adding entropy to requests {{I-D.vixie-dnsext-dns0x20}} or only using TCP